-In a piece on The Nation's blog, Carl Bernstein is quoted by John Nichols as saying:
+In a piece on The Nation's blog, Carl Bernstein is

 "After Nixon's resignation, it was often said that the system had worked.
 Confronted by an aberrant president, the checks and balances on the executive by the legislative and judicial branches of government, and by a free press, had functioned as the founders had envisioned," he writes.
 "The system has thus far failed during the presidency of George W. Bush - at incalculable cost in human lives, to the American political system, to undertaking an intelligent and effective war against terror, and to the standing of the United States in parts of the world where it previously had been held in the highest regard.
 There was understandable reluctance in the Congress to begin a serious investigation of the Nixon presidency.
 Then there came a time when it was unavoidable.
 That time in the Bush presidency has arrived."